"It's better to be approximately right than to be exactly wrong"

 Social behavior, its locations, and its artifacts are investigated by a manifold of scientists and disciplines, and the diversity of methods reflects the variety of scholarship.
 Being the largest social science research school in the Netherlands, we harbor a substantial portion of these methods, and aspire to learn and develop yet more methods in the future.

-The Lab wants to facilitate access to, and training in, methods that match the research goals of our PhD students and staff.
-We will do so through presentations, crash-courses, and by making accessible current expertise on the web.
-We will broker methodological demand and expertise.
-In this role we also want to give feedback on grant proposals, or recruit experts who may do so.
+The Methods Expertise Center wants to facilitate access to, and training in, methods that match the research goals of our PhD students and staff.
+We do so through presentations, crash-courses, and by making accessible current expertise on the web.
+We broker methodological demand and expertise.
+In this role we also give feedback on grant proposals, or recruit experts who may do so.
 We foster methodological innovation, not for its own sake but related to the substantive content of research projects at hand.
-The Lab is not a geek squad, though: if you don't know how to solve your practical problem in SPSS, GIS, or ATLAS.ti, follow a course!
+The MEC is not a geek squad, though: if you don't know how to solve your practical problem in SPSS, GIS, or ATLAS.ti, follow a course!

 The variety of methodological expertise in the AISSR often reflects different ontological and epistemological standpoints.
 We strive for discussions between these standpoints, pragmatism, and for question-based research.
 We do not see methods as inevitably linked to a single ontological or epistemological position, but rather as tools to be used and combined given the research questions to be answered.